aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to MHTML via C# or Online App" h2=".NET API for POT to MHTML conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can easily convert POT file to MHTML in two simple steps.

+The first step is to use Aspose.Slides for .NET to export POT to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, manipulate and convert PowerPoint presentations within their .NET applications.
+It provides a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video, setting animation effects, and more.
+With Aspose.Slides for .NET, you can easily export POT to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to MHTML.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets within their .NET applications.
+It provides a wide range of features such as creating, editing and converting spreadsheets, adding formulas, formatting cells, setting page setup, and more.
+With Aspose.Cells for .NET, you can easily convert HTML to MHTML with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to MHTML within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to MHTML.
+In conclusion, Aspose.Total for .NET makes it easy to convert POT file to MHTML within any .NET, C#, ASP.NET and VB.NET application.
+By using Aspose.Slides for .NET to export POT to HTML and Aspose.Cells for .NET to convert HTML to MHTML, you can easily convert POT file to MHTML with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}